athphane/forms/docs/basic-usage/select-elements.md

 ```

 Without using `relation` attribute, if the bound value is a `Model`, the select will automatically use the `Model` key to choose the selected option.
-In the example below the `$country->id` would be used to choose the selected option from the country select.
+In the example below the `$address->country->id` would be used to choose the selected option from the country select.

+Note that, if the `relation` attribute was used here, it would use the `$address->country_id` instead, which is more efficient than loading `$address->country`.
+So, as a best practice use the `relation` attribute when using selects for relations.

 ```php
 class Address extends Model